Code-Decoders/crypto-ninja/README.md

 ## Inspiration

-> Crypto Ninja can be inspired by the timeless and addictive gameplay of Fruit Ninja, which is known for its fast-paced slicing action.
+> Crypto Ninja inspired by the timeless and addictive gameplay of Fruit Ninja, which is known for its fast-paced slicing action.
 By integrating the world of cryptocurrencies and bidding mechanics into the gameplay, you can create a unique and engaging experience that combines familiar mechanics with a fresh twist.

 ## Features